ryugo417/ryugo417.github.io/detail/papers/text-to-image/AttenGAN.md

 Previous method commonly used approach is to encode the whole text description into a global sentence vector as the condition for GAN-based image generation.
 But, it prevented the generation of high quality images.

 This proposal is to generate to draw different sub-regions of the image by focusing on words that are most relevant to the sub-region being drawn.
-So it can outperforms the previous state-of-the-art methods.

 ### 3.What are important parts of technique and methods?